top of page

 The two non-negotiable requirements

-Your charity must be registered with the Australian Charities and Not-for-profits Commission (ACNC).
-If your charity is not yet registered, visit acnc.gov.au to begin the process.
-Registration is free, but the assessment can take several months, so plan accordingly if you are starting from scratch.
+Your charity must be registered with the Australian Charities and Not-for-profits Commission.
+If you are not yet registered, visit acnc.gov.au to begin.
+Registration is free, but assessment can take several months — plan accordingly if you are starting from scratch.

 BEFORE YOU START